White Lake Residence

 Yet, with meticulous cleaning methods, drawing on our extensive experience, and employing advanced staining techniques, using Moss-colored stain and water-based clear epoxy from Brickform, we were still able to turn the above concrete into this "silk purse".

 We couldn't make the permanent trowel marks disappear (see above and below right), but the marks now only show up when looking across the floor in bright daylight.
-We added several more coats of Spartan floor finish in an effort to blend them in, and though much better, they are still not completely gone.
+We added several more coats of Spartan floor finish in an effort to blend them in.

-Even so, the customers are happy, and objective parties - specifically, the manufacturer, Brickform, and a national trade association, the Decorative Concrete Council - consider this floor "above average in appearance and gloss".
+The homeowners were happy, and objective parties - the manufacturer, Brickform, and a national trade association, the Decorative Concrete Council - evaluated this floor as "above average in appearance and gloss".
 In others words: "a silk purse out of a sow's ear".